Comcast/eel/doc/functions.md

 * url - url of external service
 * method - POST, GET etc.
 * timeout - optional timeout in milliseconds
+* retries - if true, applies retry policy as specified in config.json in case of failure

 ### uuid